SCHOOLS

 Take the Pledge

-Gain senior leadership sign-off and Pledge your school to the Inclusive Sportswear Charter.
+First, Pledge to the Inclusive Sportswear Charter.

-Review PE Kit
+Review Kit

 Action Plan

-Following your Review, identify the key areas you want to improve in your PE kit policy and practices and submit them in the Action Plan online form.
+Following your Review, identify the key areas you want to improve and build your Action Plan.

-Impact Evidence
+Evidence

 faqs